sanyabt/np-kg/README.md

 ### Loading NP-KG with GRAPE

-NP-KG can also be loaded with the Graph Representation Learning library [GRAPE](https://github.com/AnacletoLAB/grape) for embedding and knowledge graph applications as below.
-See [NP-KG Grape Animation tutorial](https://github.com/sanyabt/np-kg/blob/main/resources/NPKG-Grape-Animation.ipynb) for example.
+NP-KG can also be loaded with the Graph Representation Learning library [GRAPE](https://github.com/AnacletoLAB/grape) as below.
+See [NP-KG Grape Animation tutorial](https://github.com/sanyabt/np-kg/blob/main/resources/NPKG-Grape-Animation.ipynb) for details.

 ```python
 pip install grape -U